davideloba/daliMaster/README.md

 # daliMaster

-This is an Arduino™ library to control your DALI lamps with the brand new [daliMaster](https://www.ebay.it/itm/DALI-Master-shield-for-Arduino-UNO/253974008596?hash=item3b2207d314:g:yMAAAOSwAbxb6T0g:rk:1:pf:0) shield, with buit-in DALI bus power supply system. b:boom::boom:m!
+This is an Arduino™ library to control your DALI lamps with the brand new [daliMaster](https://www.ebay.it/itm/DALI-Master-shield-for-Arduino-UNO/253974008596?hash=item3b2207d314:g:yMAAAOSwAbxb6T0g:rk:1:pf:0) shield, with buit-in DALI bus power supply system.
+B:boom::boom:m!

 ## Description